Applying to Integrative Systems + Design

 Tuition is determined by a number of factors.
 Detailed information about tuition and fees for academic programs is available at the Office of the Registrar.
-Cost of attendance information can be found at the Office of Financial Aid’s website.
+The cost of attendance information can be found at the Office of Financial Aid’s website.

 The University has a long-standing commitment to making higher education more accessible to individual students.
 Various types of funding are available in the form of loans; work-study; scholarships, grants, and fellowships; and alternative payment options.

 For additional information, please refer to our Financial Aid resources.